aiforged/docs/docs/services/scrapers/onedrive-scraping.md

 4. Validate\
    Run a first pass (optional) and confirm new files appear in the scraper grid and flow to downstream services.

-{% hint style="info" %}
+!!! info
     Tip: Begin with a small test set in the OneDrive folder to validate end-to-end flow before rolling out to larger teams or suppliers.
-{% endhint %}

 ***